-9.2.1 Add/Edit Static Route
+10.2.1 Add or Edit Static Route

+Use this screen to add or edit a static route.
 Click Add New Static Route in the Static Route screen, the following screen appears.
 Configure the required information for a static route.